Grace Ackerman

 PTSD: Iraq and Afghan War Veterans

-Grace Ackerman goes to the veterans' hospital in Syracuse, New York with the Auxillery group to help in the healing process.
-Her group is not officially there to help veterans from the Iraq and Afghan War overcome their Post Traumatic Stress Syndrome (PTSD), but they are there to listen when the veterans need it.
-Older war veterans have had time to heal and process their experiences, whereas the young veterans are still finding their way.
-Grace Ackerman believes that veterans' hospitals should be doing more to address PTSD in our young veterans.
+Grace Ackerman visits the veterans' hospital in Syracuse, New York, as part of the Auxiliary group to assist in the healing process.
+Although her group is not officially tasked with helping veterans from the Iraq and Afghan Wars cope with Post-Traumatic Stress Disorder (PTSD), they are there to listen whenever the veterans need support.
+She notes that older veterans have had time to heal and process their experiences, while younger veterans are still facing their challenges.
+Grace believes that veterans' hospitals should do more to address PTSD among our young veterans.

 Share YouTube: